Martung

 Martung, Mārtung or Martoong (مارتونگ) is a highland village and tehsil of Shangla District, Khyber Pakhtunkhwa, Pakistan included in Puran Subdivision.
 Central Martung (Koozkalai) is 982 m above sea level., Being hilly area, some parts of Martung are even more than 1800 m above mean sea level.
 Alogai is a place with scattered population in Martung having an altitude of 1641 meters.
-Martung is a green valley and has great scenic beauty.
-It is situated in the south-east of Shangla District, about 5 km north-west from River Indus.
+Martung is a green valley situated in the south-east of Shangla District, about 5 km north-west from River Indus.
 Major villages of the sub tehsil include Kabalgram, Pishlor, Titwalan, Koozkalai, Manzkalai, Shaga and Karindara.

 Name

 The name "Martung" is supposed to be derived from the word "Mar Tuang" meaning snake charmer basket.
 Central Martung is relatively a low altitude valley surrounded by high hills from all around resembling to a snake charmer basket.
 There also exists a story about presence of a huge monster snake in Martung in the past.
 According to the story, the monster snake lived in the northern part of Tangiyal hill in Martung and ate rocks and soil from the hill.
 That portion of the hill looks to have been eaten away by something and is called "Mar Khoraley" that means eaten by snake in Pashtu.
 Both of these explanations support the idea "Martung" to be evolved from "Mar Tuang", though not confirmed at all.